 1. Start Recycling at Work

-If your workplace doesn’t already make the effort to recycle, take this post as a sign to start doing so right away.
+If your workplace doesn’t already make an effort to recycle, take this post as a sign to start doing so right away.
 That’s because beyond consumer concerns, your own employees will probably give you a rotten eye or not at least trying to salvage corporate waste.

-People are lazy, we get it.
+People are lazy; we get it.
 And it’s so commonplace for everyone to be slothful and throw items in the first trash bin they come across when at work.
 To help out with your own employees recycling initiatives, provide ample recycling bins in the workplace.
 It’s equally important to make sure they’re properly labeled for the types of items that go in each of them.

 2. REDUCE WASTE